Draxion2/hello-thoughts/README.md

 ## Description

-Hello Thoughts is a social media application that uses a database and server to get, post, update, and delete users, thoughts, and reactions.
+Hello Thoughts is a social network application that uses a database and server to get, post, update, and delete users, thoughts, and reactions.
 After a user is created, thoughts can be added to them along with reactions to those specific thoughts.
 Other users can be added and removed to a friend's list.

 ## Purpose